 Pray about the millions of women whose healthcare, access to birth control, and protection against assault are being chipped away by a President who has proven over and over again that he has contempt for women.

-Pray about victims of sexual assault, who have to be reminded every day by his presence and his party, that predators often are rewarded for their unthinkable behavior with undeserved riches.
+Pray about victims of sexual assault, who have to be reminded every day by his presence and his party, that predators often are rewarded for their unthinkable behavior with unmerited position and undeserved riches.

 Pray about the dreamers and the immigrants; those with dark skin, those for whom English may be a second language, those for whom America may have been an adopted home or a place of refuge or the desire of their desperate parent’s heart—those who are made to feel unwelcome or threatened or unwanted because of this Presidency’s malice and vitriol.